Powerlearnproject/se-assignment-2-introduction-to-software-engineering-ZoraTheXplora/README.md

 9. **Environmental Impact**: Reducing the environmental effects of software.

-How can software engineers ensure they adhere to ethical standards in their work?
+**How can software engineers ensure they adhere to ethical standards in their work?**

-Answer: Software engineers can make sure they follow ethical standards by:
+Software engineers can make sure they follow ethical standards by:

 1. **Staying Updated**: Knowing the latest ethical guidelines and laws that apply to their work.